Dividend Value Builder Newsletter

 Lowe’s Dividend

-Lowe’s (LOW) has paid a dividend since 1961 and increased its dividend for 62 consecutive years; qualifying the company as a Dividend King, Dividend Aristocrat, and Dividend Champion.
+Lowe’s (LOW) has paid a dividend every year since 1961 and has increased it for 62 consecutive years, qualifying the company as a Dividend King, Dividend Aristocrat, and Dividend Champion.

 Lowe’s Companies (LOW) Intrinsic Value – Margin of Safety Analysis